igolovic/poc-newsy/README.md

 Project https://github.com/igolovic/poc-newsy-editor-viewer contains UI for listing articles and adding new articles and also uses this web API.

 **Prerequisites**
-A Docker must be installed on PC - PostgreSQL Docker image is pulled by Visual Studio and used to set up database by the application.
-All web applications (web API, custom written IdentityServer4 application, pg4admin tool) are hosted in Docker container.
+Docker engine must be installed on PC - PostgreSQL Docker image is pulled by Visual Studio and used to set up database by the application.
+All web applications (web API, custom written IdentityServer4 application, pg4admin tool - Postgre admin tool and UI) are hosted in Docker container.

 **Components**
 poc-newsy web API on https://localhost:5001 (Docker)